bio-phys/capriqorn/doc/manual.rst

         The macromolecule has to be centered in the box, ideally maximizing the solvent thickness around the macromolecule, i.e., maximizing the minimum distance of atoms of the macromolecule to the box borders:

-        * Sphere:   Center macromolecule
+        * Sphere:   Center macromolecule at origin.
-        * Cuboid:   Center macromolecule and align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
+        * Cuboid:   Center macromolecule at origin nd align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
-        * Ellipsoid: Center macromolecule and align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
+        * Ellipsoid: Center macromolecule at origin and align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
         * Reference: RMSD alignment of the macromolecule with chosen reference structure.
-        * MultiReference: When using the same trajectories as input and reference, nothing has to be done.
+        * MultiReference: When using the same trajectories as input and reference, no alignment is necessary.

         Trajectories can be prepared with VMD (wrapping of the box: http://www.ks.uiuc.edu/Research/vmd/plugins/pbctools/ ) or if you use Gromacs using
-        *trjconv* (*gmx trjconv* in newer versions).
+        *trjconv* (*gmx trjconv* in newer versions Gromacs).

-    * Preprocessing: capriq preproc -f histograms.yaml
+    * Preprocessing: capriq preproc -f preprocessor.yaml
         * Run the preprocessor for each trajectory separately.
+As a note, splitting up a trajectory in multiple files facilitates trivial parallelizaiton of the preprocessor.

     * Histogram calculation: capriq histo -f histograms.yaml
         * Multiple trajectory h5-files (preprocessor output) can be read in.